Seven pictures from the archive sent off to the 2026 Comedy Wildlife Photography Awards.

 The Early Bird

-Grey heron standing under an Open sign on a Tokyo canal at dusk
+Grey heron standing under an Open sign on a Kyoto canal at dusk

-A grey heron (Ardea cinerea) standing beneath a restaurant’s “Open” sign on an evening canal walk in Tokyo, looking straight up as if reading the opening hours.
-It had been fishing in the shallow water and happened to glance up just as I passed, holding the pose for a good ten seconds.
+A grey heron (Ardea cinerea) standing beneath a restaurant’s “Open” sign on an evening canal walk in Kyoto, looking straight up as if reading the opening hours.
+Ready to order.

 Morning Commute

-A sika deer walking alongside a football team heading to practice in Nara
+A sika deer standing in the road as a football team crosses behind it in Nara

-A sika deer (Cervus nippon) falling in step with a football team heading to practice in Nara.
+A sika deer (Cervus nippon) holding its ground on the road in Nara as a football team crosses behind it on the way to practice.
 Looks like they found their twelfth player.

 A pair of cockchafers mating upside down on a clothesline